 The Author’s Explicit Statement of Purpose

 Here, at the end of the story, we find a summary of what it was about: the Rescue of Lot.
 In rescuing Lot, God remembered Abraham’s desire that the innocent not perish in the punishment of the wicked.
 It is true that some innocent people did perish, but only because they took matters into their own hands and disobeyed.
-God’s righteousness and justice are demonstrated by the rescue, which was God’s purpose for the story from the very beginning.
+The story itself sums up its topic and message in Genesis 18:19 at the beginning of the story and in Genesis 19:29 at the end of the story.
+The message is that God demonstrated His righteousness and justice by rescuing Lot.
+Nothing more, nothing less.

-In 2 Peter 2:9 the story is presented as an example of how God rescues the righteous from the punishment of the wicked.
-(If the traditional interpretation were correct, the divinely inspired writer of 2 Peter 2:9 would be in error about the point of this story!)
+2 Peter 2:9 presents the story as an example of how God rescues the righteous from the punishment of the wicked.
+If the popular interpretation were correct, the divinely inspired writer of would be in error about the point of this story!

 Genesis 18:1-19:29 is the Rescue of Lot.
 It presupposes that Sodom was sinful, but does not disclose that sin.